tannerm/rapidology-plugin/README.md

 Features

 *	Compatible with any WordPress theme
-*	Simple email integration with AWeber, MailChimp, Campaign Monitor, Constant Contact, Mad Mimi, Infusionsoft, iContact, GetResponse, mailpoet, feedblitz, SendInBlue, and Ontraport
+*	Simple email integration with AWeber, Emma, Hubspot, MailChimp, Campaign Monitor, Constant Contact, Mad Mimi, Infusionsoft, iContact, GetResponse, mailpoet, feedblitz, SendInBlue, and Ontraport
 *	All opt-in forms are 100% mobile responsive.
 You also have the option of disabling them on mobile, or hiding images on mobile.
 *	Built-in A/B split testing
 *	100+ beautiful opt-in form templates, all of them 100% customizable